SAFE PREGNANCY WORKOUTS AT HOME

 3. Designed for pregnancy

 I cannot stress enough that when pregnant, you must modify your workouts to ensure they are safe for your week of pregnancy.
-Yoga is recommended.
+Prenatal yoga is recommended.

-But certain poses that are safe before getting pregnant are now not safe when pregnant.
+But certain yoga poses that were safe before getting pregnant are now not safe when pregnant.

 4. Designed by a prenatal exercise specialist